frictionlessdata/frictionless-prototype-py/docs/target/extension-guide/README.md

 Let's say we're interested in supporting the `csv2k` format that we have just invented.
 For simplicity, let's use a format that is exactly the same with CSV.

-First of all, we neet to create a `frictionless_csv2k` module containing a Plugin implementation and a Parser implementation but we're going to re-use the CsvParser as our new format is the same:
+First of all, we need to create a `frictionless_csv2k` module containing a Plugin implementation and a Parser implementation but we're going to re-use the CsvParser as our new format is the same:

 > frictionless_csv2k.py